Three pillars. One platform. Layered on what you already run.

 Medical-tourism intake

-- Passport country, number (encryption-ready), expiry
+- Passport country, number (AES-256-GCM encrypted), expiry

-- Cost estimate in THB satang + USD cents — never floats
+- Cost estimate in THB satang + USD cents — never floats — bundled-pricing friendly

 - FX rate snapshot at intake — reproducible estimates